 Glastonbury Pyramid stage

-South West Festival Guide 2025
+South West Festival Guide 2026

 In this article, you'll learn the following:

 There’s nothing quite like festival season in the UK.
-From fields filled with glitter and guitars to coastal celebrations of literature and local food, festivals across the South West are a highlight of the British summer.
+From fields filled with glitter and guitars to coastal celebrations of literature and local food, festivals in the South West are a highlight of the British summer.
 With their growing popularity and diversity, music, food and literature festivals continue to evolve, attracting millions of visitors each year.

 Festival Guide for 2025